LC1332/Chat-Haruhi-Suzumiya/README_EN.md

 ## Demo Video

 The VITS model used in the video was generously provided by the [Haruhi Suzumiya Support Group](https://space.bilibili.com/201296348).
 We are still refining the perforamnce.
-Please note this [video](https://github.com/LC1332/Chat-Haruhi-Suzumiya/assets/5266090/8b88c8ac-262f-4705-a4e9-489b1ec0ce11) contains audio.
+Please note this [video](https://github.com/LC1332/Chat-Haruhi-Suzumiya/assets/5266090/8b88c8ac-262f-4705-a4e9-489b1ec0ce11) contains audio 📢 .

 https://github.com/LC1332/Chat-Haruhi-Suzumiya/assets/5266090/8b88c8ac-262f-4705-a4e9-489b1ec0ce11